 Are you a citizen of the United States with a burning desire to live in Germany?
-Can you see yourself drinking steins of beer eating pretzels?!
-Do you consider yourself a hardworking, disciplined individual?
-If you answered yes to all three of these questions, you need to read this Guide for the German Freelance Visa Application!
+Can you see yourself drinking steins of beer and eating pretzels?!
+Are you looking for a digital nomad visa for Germany?
+Consider yourself a hardworking, disciplined individual?
+If you answered yes to all of these questions, then read more about Germany freelance visa requirements!

 I am writing this post from my personal experience getting approved for the German freelance visa for Berlin.
 Applying for a German freelance visa in other cities may differ slightly.

-If you are a freelancer, Berlin is by far the best German city for you to move to for a few reasons.
+If you are a freelancer or digital nomad, Berlin is by far the best German city for you to move to for a few reasons.
 The number one reason is that Berlin is among the least expensive cities with the most economic interest.
 Working as a freelancer and creating your own business in Berlin is much easier than in Munich.
 Berlin is also a melting pot for creatives and entrepreneurs.
-The city of Munich has mostly financial based companies.
+The city of Munich has mostly financial-based companies.

 On the first application, the German freelance visa is approved from 1-2 years, and on the renewal, up to three years.
 You will only be allowed to work in Germany in the occupational field of work listed on your visa.